This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Image Source: Map data ©2020 Mapa GISrael, ORION-ME

-I visited the Temple of Kom Ombo right before sunrise, and I have to say, that it was absolutely stunning!
+I was lucky to visit the Temple of Kom Ombo right before sunrise, and I have to say, that it was an absolutely amazing experience!

 Interestingly, the Temple of Kom Ombo is a double temple dedicated to two triads of deities.